Marjorie Scardino

 She was criticized by Private Eye magazine because, while Oxfam campaigns against corporate tax avoidance as part of the IF Coalition, Pearson was "a prolific tax haven user ... routing hundreds of millions of pounds through an elaborate series of Luxembourg companies (and a Luxembourg branch of a UK company) to avoid tax".
 She became the first female Chief Executive of a FTSE 100 company when she was appointed CEO of Pearson in 1997.
 She is also a non-executive director of Nokia and former CEO of the Economist Group.
 During her time at Pearson, Pearson's profits tripled, to a record £942m.

-In December 2013, she joined the board of Twitter as its first female director, after a controversy involving a lack of diversity on the Twitter board.
+In December 2013, she joined the board of Twitter, Inc. as its first female director, after a controversy involving a lack of diversity on the Twitter board.

 Early life and education

 Scardino was born in Flagstaff, Arizona in 1947, and grew up in Texarkana, Texas.
 While living in Texas she participated in rodeo riding as a teenager.
 Scardino is a graduate of Baylor University with a B..A in French and psychology in 1969.
 She began law school at George Washington University but dropped out to become a journalist at Associated Press in Charleston, West Virginia, and later obtained her J.D. degree from the University of San Francisco School of Law.